Stefan-Nikolovv/Own-Projects/Book  Angular/Book Library.md

 Deleting Book is very easy, can be done any time you want.

 **Note: You can delete only Books that are your own**
+### `DataBase is used MongoDB`
+if you use 18.xx.xx version of  nodeJS working with this link : mongodb://127.0.0.1/"DB-Name";
+if you use older version than 18.xx.xx is working on port mongodb://localhost:27017/"DB-Name";